OpenBanking-Brasil/specs-seguranca/tpp-user-guide.md

 ### A.3 Example CIBA decoded Authentication Request body

-In this example a CIBA request is being made to request consent authorization using a previously issued `id_token` from a redirect interaction as the indication of the resource owner that the bank should contact to obtain authorization.
+In this example a CIBA request is being made to request consent authorization using a previously issued `id_token` as the indication of the resource owner that the bank should contact to obtain authorization.

 ```